PwnerHarry/phd-thesis/README.md

-# Mingde "Harry" Zhao's PhD Thesis (LaTeX Source Code)
+# Mingde "Harry" Zhao's PhD Thesis

+Please see `thesis.pdf` for the newest compiled PDF.